w3f/polkadot-wiki/docs/learn/learn-nomination-pools.md

 :::info Nomination Pools are live on Polkadot!

-Nomination pools are a new feature for Polkadot’s staking system that allows users to pool their
-{{ polkadot: DOT :polkadot }}{{ kusama: KSM :kusama }} tokens together on-chain to nominate validators and receive rewards, significantly improving the system’s scalability.
+Nomination pools are a new feature for Polkadot’s staking system that allows users to pool their tokens together on-chain to nominate validators and receive rewards, significantly improving the system’s scalability.
 Now, anyone with as little as
 [1 DOT can receive rewards for staking natively on Polkadot](https://polkadot.network/blog/nomination-pools-are-live-stake-natively-with-just-1-dot/).
 Note that rewards are not guaranteed for those pools that do not have enough bonded funds to be included within the [bags list](./learn-staking-advanced.md#bags-list). **Only members of active